-SeeLevel II Tank Monitor

-Manufacturer: Garnet Technologies Ltd.

-201 M&M Ranch Rd.
-Granbury, TX 76049
+SeeLevel II Tank Monitor Manufacturer: Garnet Technologies Ltd. 201 M&M Ranch Rd.
+Grandbury, TX 76049 (877) 668-7813 www.sales@rvgauge.com

-www.sales@rvgauge.com

 The display is the only system component that is accessed by the user.
-All the user input to the display is done using the five buttons along the bottom of the display.
+All user input to the display is done using the four buttons along the bottom of the display.

-The display receives the information from the three sender panels via a single two conductor wire, and displays the level information in percent of full on a three digit LED display.
+The display receives the information from the three sender pads via a single, two-conductor wire, and displays the level information in percent of full on a three-digit, LED display.
 When the front panel button for a particular tank is pressed, the display powers up and displays the level for that tank.
-If the button is pressed and released, the display will show the level for about

-5 seconds and then shut down automatically.
+If the button is pressed and released, the display will show the level for about 5 seconds and then shuts down automatically.
 If another button is pressed before the display shuts down, then the new level will immediately be shown.
 If the same button is pressed twice, the display will hold on that tank and continue to show updated levels for 5 minutes before shutting off.
 This allows the user to monitor the filling or draining of the tank.
 By pressing two buttons at once, the diagnostic functions can be accessed.

-Sender panels are installed and stuck to the sides of the holding tank.
-Sender panels can be cut to match the height of the tank, it also auto calibrates itself so it can read from empty to full.
-The sender scans the water level through the tank wall using digital techniques programmed into the sender microprocessor.
+Sender pads are installed and stuck to the sides of the holding tank.
+Sender pads can be cut to match the height of the tank, it also auto calibrates itself so it can read from empty to full.
+The sender pad scans the water level through the tank wall using digital techniques programmed into the sender microprocessor.